jenhuls/flow-css/README.md

 ### BEM - Block, Element, Modifier

 BEM is entirely focused on __naming convention__ of CSS classes.
-It has divided into three type of CSS classes based on the behaviour.
+It is divided into three type of CSS classes based on the behaviour.

 * **Block**: .block
 * **Element**: .block__element